| Printable Version

 easy exit route in the event of a fire.
 Careful

+consideration of this item is of critical importance.
 The provision of an automatic smoke or heat detection

 system to give early warning of a fire is desirable.
+The provision of escape windows is an important

 aspect of life safety in roof space conversions.